Departing from Athens we drive along the scenic western coastal highway.

-We start our half hour drive, passing through a forest of orange trees, to ancient Epidauros.
-Here we visit the theater that is world famous for its acoustics and still used for best theatrical performances.
-Visit the museum and walk through what was the sanctuary of God of medicine Aschlepios.
-A healing center where the priests used all types of herbs, water and snake venom to cure many diseases.
+We start our half hour drive, passing through a forest of orange trees, to Ancient Epidauros.
+Here we visit the theater that is world famous for its acoustics & still used for best theatrical performances.
+Visit the Museum & walk through what was the Sanctuary of God of medicine Aschlepios.
+A healing center where the priests used all types of herbs, water & snake venom to cure many diseases.

 Nafplion is an ideal place for a seafood lunch by the sea enjoying the view of the Bourtzi Castle out in the sea at the entrance of the port or an old time tavern in the bougainvillea covered pedestrian streets.

-Returning to Athens we pass by seaside villages and rugged mountain.
+Returning to Athens we pass by seaside villages & rugged mountain.